a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Verify that ProDOS disk names in the device list have adjusted case (e.g. "Volume" not "VOLUME").
 Verify that GS/OS disk names in the device list have correct case (e.g. "GS.OS.disk" not "Gs.Os.Disk").
 * Launch DeskTop.
 Special > Copy Disk....
 Verify that Pascal disk names in the device list do not have adjusted case (e.g. "TGP:" not "Tgp:").
 * Launch DeskTop.
 Special > Copy Disk....
-Verify that DOS 3.3 disk names in the device list appear as "DOS 3.3 Sn, Dn" and do not have adjusted case.
+Verify that DOS 3.3 disk names in the device list appear as "DOS 3.3" and do not have adjusted case.

 * Launch DeskTop.
 Special > Copy Disk....
 Select a ProDOS disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name has adjusted case (e.g. "Volume" not "VOLUME").
 * Launch DeskTop.
 Special > Copy Disk....
 Select a GS/OS disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name has correct case (e.g. "GS.OS.disk" not "Gs.Os.Disk").